paris-saclay-cds/ramp-workflow/doc/problem.rst

   Note that the actual implementation was more complex as this challenge consisted of both a classification and regression task.
 For the purposes of this example, the extra complexity was ignored.

+  Again if the appropriate score metric class does not exist in `RAMP-workflow`_, you can define your own score metric class within the ``problem.py`` file.
+If it is not too specific, we would also encourage you to add your class to `RAMP-workflow`_ so others can use it in future.
+See :ref:`contributing`.

 .. _cross-validation: